thediveo/multibow/README.md

 _coming soon..._

-### SHIFT
+### SHIFT Overlay

-A SHIFT key, with Keybow LED brightness and keyboard layout cycle control.
+This layout provides a SHIFT key.
+Only when pressed and held, two additional keys become active for controlling the brightness of the Keybow LEDs and for switching between multiple keyboard layouts.

+Simply pressing and then immediately releasing the SHIFT key without pressing any of the other keys activates the SHIFT layer in other Multibow keyboard layouts that are SHIFT-aware.

 > **NOTE:** press and hold SHIFT, then use →LAYOUT and 🔆BRIGHT.
 The SHIFT key
 > is always active, regardless of keyboard layout.
-The other keys in this layout
+The other keys in this
-> only become active _while_ holding SHIFT.
+> layout become only active _while_ holding SHIFT.

 ```text
 ╔════╗  ╔╌╌╌╌╗  ╔╌╌╌╌╗  ┌╌╌╌╌┐